-Remuneration to senior executives1) For 2017, includes payment of SEK 0.2 (0.2) million to the President in respect of accrued, non-utilized vacation, and vacation compensation, as well as cost compensation in respect of company residence in the amount of SEK 0.2 (0.2) million.
+Remuneration to senior executives1) For 2018, includes payment of SEK 0.4 (0.2) million to the President in respect of vacation compensation, as well as cost compensation in respect of company residence in the amount of SEK 0.3 (0.2) million.

-2) Relates primarily to car and gasoline benefits, as well as housing benefits.
+2) Relates primarily to car and gasoline benefits, housing benefits as well as relocation benefits.

 3) The amounts relate to payments made in the relevant financial year, which were earned in previous years.
-Since the compensation is not known at the end of the accounting year due to the fact that comparisons are made with competitors who have not yet reported their figures, and also the fact that the Board can decide to reduce the compensation if special reasons exist, compensation in this table is reported only in the year in which payment has taken place.
-Booked variable salary components for the entire Group Executive Committee amounted to SEK 22.0 (2.8) million.
+The compensation for 2018 is not known at the end of the accounting year due to the fact that comparisons are made with competitors who have not yet reported their figures, and also the fact that the Board can decide to reduce the compensation if special reasons exist, compensation in this table is reported only in the year in which payment has taken place.
+Booked variable salary components for 2018 for the entire Group Executive Committee amounted to SEK 20.9 (22.0) million.